 I was invited to join the Business Advisory Council of the Greater Tumen Initiative (GTI) – a United Nations Development Programme (UNDP) sponsored project with the aim of ‘strengthening economic and technical cooperation, and attaining greater growth and sustainable development in NEA (NortheastAsia) and the Greater Tumen Region’.
 I also held the position of GTI Energy Sector Coordinator.
 At the time of my involvement the Initiative included the participation of China, Mongolia, Republic of Korea, Democratic People’s Republic of Korea and the Russian Federation.

 From oil trading to upstream oil & gas production – Zenith

-In 2007, after a long period of oil trading and consultancy in the oil & gas sector, I founded Zenith Energy Ltd., an international energy production and development company, incorporated in Canada, with a group of fellow oil executives.
+In 2007, after a period of oil trading and consultancy in the oil & gas sector, I founded Zenith Energy Ltd., an international energy production and development company, incorporated in Canada, with a group of fellow oil industry professionals.

 Zenith will actively evaluate any value accretive opportunities to further strengthen and balance its portfolio, including a renewable energy production activity, to enable our enterprise to further evolve into a balanced, modern and forward-looking energy company.